How well do you know your greenbelt?

 Getting the answer to these questions for the open spaces surrounding our Bay Area’s cities has just gotten a whole lot easier.
 We’ve just released a new suite of tools to better analyze these diverse landscapes.
 The interactive map, the Greenbelt Mapper, now features two new tools that will help planners, land trusts, and open space districts as well as advocates get to know the development pressures, protection measures, and inherent values of our lands better than ever before.

 Is there a particular area you’d like to showcase to a friend, committee or a potential buyer interested in protecting the land?
 After selecting from the numerous layers and drawing a shape around the selected area, you can now produce a PDF report that lists the size of the different values.
 Check it out!

 Are you interested in doing your own GIS analysis with the layers?
 After selecting the layers you’d like to explore, simply select Data Download to acquire those shapefiles.
 Check it out!

 How did we compile all this information?
 A new document explaining individual layer’s source and creation as well as the At Risk model can be found on the Methodology page.

 Would you like to know more about how to use the Greenbelt Mapper, or questions about the At Risk research?
 Sign up for a Fall webinar or request a presentation on how to use this information in your own land conservation efforts.

 Visit the Greenbelt Mapper and let us know how you use tool for your open space planning endeavors.
 Enjoy!

-Tags: At Risk, At Risk 2012, coyote valley, farmland, Greenbelt Mapper, map, natural landscape, open space, policy protection
+Tags: At Risk, At Risk 2012, coyote valley, farmland, Greenbelt Mapper, Local Farms and Ranches, map, Natural Landscapes, open space, policy protection